seisman/HinetPy/zh_CN/_sources/appendix/catwin32.md.txt

 1.  use `-s` option
 2.  make sure all the win32 files in arguments list are sorted by date

 The first way is safer, but time-consuming.
-The second way is prefered.
+The second way is preferred.
 You can use `sorted(glob.glob("*.cnt"))` in Python if the win32 files are named by time.

 ## Examples